Dimast0/DevOps_online_Kyiv_2021Q2/m2/task2.1/readme.md

 **Also, I configured a shared folder to exchange data between the virtual machine and the host.**
 <p align="center"><img src="screenshots/12.png" height="280"/></p>

-**For correct access I had to add myself to the shared folders group in the Ubuntu guest.
+**For correct access I had to add myself to the shared folders group in the VM.
 I did it by running the command:**
 ```sh
 sudo adduser $USER vboxsf
 ```